nelsonracevedo/Windows-Troubleshooting-Incident-Response-Lab/Incident-01-No-Internet/incident-report.md

 **Action Performed:**

-Tested DNS name resolution by pinging google.com. and pinging 8.8.8.8 (Public Google DNS server)
+Tested network connectivity by pinging both a domain name (google.com) and a known public IP address (8.8.8.8).

 **Command Used:**